Democrat

 Latest Votes:

-Voted Yes On Agreeing to the Amendment on HR4367
+Voted Yes On Motion to Suspend the Rules and Pass, as Amended on HR7521

-Voted No On Agreeing to the Amendment on HR4367
+Voted Yes On Agreeing to the Resolution on HRES1065

 Recently Sponsored Bills:

+To amend the Federal Water Pollution Control Act to reauthorize the Chesapeake Bay Program, and for other purposes.
+Expressing the sense of Congress that public health professionals should be commended for their dedication and service to the United States on Public Health Thank You Day, November 20, 2023.
 To prohibit the Secretary of the Interior and the Secretary of Agriculture from prohibiting the use of lead ammunition or tackle on certain Federal land or water under the jurisdiction of the Secretary of the Interior and the Secretary of Agriculture, and for other purposes.
 To designate the Cold War Museum located at 7142 Lineweaver Road, Warrenton, Virginia, as the "National Cold War Museum of the United States", and for other purposes.
 To direct the Secretary of Energy to require as a condition of any sale of crude oil from the Strategic Petroleum Reserve that the crude oil not be exported to certain countries, and for other purposes.
-To provide for the independent and objective conduct and supervision of audits and investigations relating to the programs and operations funded with amounts appropriated or otherwise made available to Ukraine for military, economic, and humanitarian aid.
-To amend title 10, United States Code, to prescribe the minimum number of operational amphibious battle force ships that must be included in the combat forces of the Navy, and for other purposes.

 Campaign Finance Summary: